gwagner57/OEMjs/README.md

 <li>"DateTime", "Date"</li>
 </ul>

-The constraints defined for a property in a business object class can be checked on input/change and before submit in an HTML form and, in addition, before commit in the `add` and `update` methods of a storage manager, using the generic validation method `bUSINESSoBJECT.check`, as shown in the following example:
+The constraints defined for a property in a business object class can be checked in an HTML form on input/change events and on submit events and, in addition, before commit in the `add` and `update` methods of a storage manager, using the generic validation method `bUSINESSoBJECT.check`, as shown in the following example:

 <pre>
 const formEl = document.querySelector("#Book-Create > form");
 // loop over Book.properties and add event listeners for validation on input for (const propName of Object.keys( Book.properties)) {
-  const propDecl = Book.properties[propName];
+  const propDeclaration = Book.properties[propName];
   formEl[propName].addEventListener("input", function () {
+    const val = formEl[propName].value;
-    var errMsg = bUSINESSoBJECT.check( propName, propDecl, formEl[propName].value).message;
+    const errMsg = bUSINESSoBJECT.check( propName, propDeclaration, val).message;
     formEl[propName].setCustomValidity( errMsg);
   });
 });